ikas-mc/ContextMenuForWindows11/build.md

 # project desc
 1. ContextMenuCustomHost project read the menu item (json) from "LocalState\custom_commands", and then display it as a secondary menu
-2. ContextMenuCustomApp project is used to configure the menu items
+2. ContextMenuCustomApp project is used to configure the menu items and save the item to "LocalState\custom_commands" folder
 3. ContextMenuCustomPackage project is used to support "runFullTrust"

 # how to build

 ## build ContextMenuCustomHost
-1. isntall nuget package: Microsoft.Windows.CppWinRT and Microsoft.Windows.ImplementationLibrary
+1. install nuget package: Microsoft.Windows.CppWinRT and Microsoft.Windows.ImplementationLibrary
 2. clean project, select debug or release,repeat this step every time you modify the configuration
 (you can change the output to ContextMenuCustomApp debug or release bin folder)